railslove/rails-ssr-react-demo/README.md

 # Demo of Rails with server-side rendered React

-Use React components as rails views with [react-rails](https://github.com/reactjs/react-rails) and webpacker.
+Demo project to use React components as Rails views with [react-rails](https://github.com/reactjs/react-rails) and webpacker.

 ## Supports